-- contractual milestone payments and royalties we might be owed in accordance with the CSL Behring Agreement; - earnout payments we might owe the former shareholders of Corlieve, which are subject to the achievement of specific development and regulatory milestones; - the scope, timing, results, and costs of our current and planned clinical trials, including those for AMT-130 in Huntington's disease; - the extent to which we acquire or in-license other businesses, products, product candidates or technologies; - the amount and timing of revenue, if any, we receive from manufacturing products for CSL Behring; - the scope, timing, results and costs of preclinical development and laboratory testing of our additional product candidates; - the need for additional resources and related recruitment costs to support the preclinical and clinical development of our product candidates; - the need for any additional tests, studies, or trials beyond those originally anticipated to confirm the safety or efficacy of our product candidates and technologies; - the cost, timing and outcome of regulatory reviews associated with our product candidates; - our ability to enter into collaboration arrangements in the future; - the costs and timing of preparing, filing, expanding, acquiring, licensing, maintaining, enforcing, and prosecuting patents and patent applications, as well as defending any intellectual property-related claims; - the costs associated with maintaining quality compliance and optimizing our manufacturing processes, including the operating costs associated with our Lexington, Massachusetts manufacturing facility; and - the costs associated with increasing the scale and capacity of our manufacturing capabilities.
+- contractual milestone payments and royalties we might be owed in accordance with the CSL Behring Agreement; - earnout payments we might owe the former shareholders of uniQure France SAS, which are subject to the achievement of specific development and regulatory milestones; - the scope, timing, results, and costs of our current and planned clinical trials, including those for AMT-130 in Huntington's disease; - the scope, obligations and restrictions on our business related to our existing equity, debt or royalty monetization financings and underlying agreements; - the extent to which we acquire or in-license other businesses, products, product candidates or technologies; - the amount and timing of revenue, if any, we receive from manufacturing products for CSL Behring; - the scope, timing, results and costs of preclinical development and laboratory testing of our additional product candidates; - the need for additional resources and related recruitment costs to support the preclinical and clinical development of our product candidates; - the need for any additional tests, studies, or trials beyond those originally anticipated to confirm the safety or efficacy of our product candidates and technologies; - the cost, timing and outcome of regulatory reviews associated with our product candidates;

+- our ability to enter into collaboration arrangements in the future; - the costs and timing of preparing, filing, expanding, acquiring, licensing, maintaining, enforcing, and prosecuting patents and patent applications, as well as defending any intellectual property-related claims; and - the costs associated with maintaining quality compliance and optimizing our manufacturing processes, including the operating costs associated with our Lexington, Massachusetts manufacturing facility.

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk
+Quantitative and Qualitative Disclosures About Market Risk.